Bjorn248/scca_classifier/CONTRIBUTING.md

 ## Sorting allSoloCars
 The website displays the makes, models, years, etc of the cars in allSoloCars in the order that they appear.
 This means that we currently need to "offline sort" this.
 I have used the `sort.js` file in the repo root in the past to do this.
-You also need to ucomment the line with
+You also need to uncomment the line with

 ```javascript
 module.exports = {allSoloCars};